An Introduction to NTFS

 the metadata files themselves and are, therefore, most vital."
 Well, that number (16) is incorrect. $MFTMirr is a copy

 MFT are always the same metafile records; and (expected?) that all 16 should be copied.
-But no one has seen a Microsoft $MFTMirr that does, even on
+But no one has seen a Microsoft $MFTMirr that does; not even on

 a Windows 2008 Server.

-Microsoft® documentation has had its share of errors which, unfortunately, continue to be perpetuated by students copying the errors into their projects!
-One example, which also influenced trojan and malware authors can be found using the Google search terms: "how ntfs works" "server 2003" "ntldlr.dll" site:microsoft.com (keep the quote marks around the first 3 terms).
-Then look for ntldlr.dll on that page.
-Well, there is no such Windows OS file as ntldr.dll!
-The file's name is only: ntldr (it has no .dll extension).
-Some malware authors saw this and used the name for malicious code (variations on other real system file names have also been used many times for trojans and other malware).
-So, just because you see something in IBM®, Microsoft® or some other large software and/or hardware company's documentation does not mean it must be correct; verify it first.
+Microsoft® documentation has had its share of errors which, unfortunately, continued to be perpetuated by students copying the errors into their projects!
+One example, which also influenced Trojan and malware authors, could be found (until about 2019) by searching for the terms: "how ntfs works" "server 2003" "ntldr.dll" site:microsoft.com and looking for ntldr.dll.
+Well, there was no such Windows OS file as ntldr.dll!
+The Windows XP and 2003 Server 0S file's name was only: ntldr (no .dll extension).
+Some malware authors saw this and used the name for malicious code (variations on other real system file names have also been used many times for Trojans and other malware).
+So, just because you see something in IBM®, Microsoft® or some other large software and/or hardware company's documentation that does not mean it must be correct; verify it first.
+[Note: The "ntldr.dll" error referenced above can still be found on this Microsoft page.]

 2[Return to Text] "Systems" plural, because both the linux community and Apple® developers along with a number of commercial software houses like Paragon Technologie GmbH and Tuxera, each have their own versions of NTFS drivers for many different OSs; all of which may be helpful in understanding and/or implementing successful NTFS drivers, but not necessarily true of Microsoft® drivers.
 For example, one can read about NTFS-3G here and various versions of Apple's NTFS drivers here.
 But, the main focus of this page will be on verifiable data concerning the NTFS versions of Microsoft® Windows™.